arvicco/avalon/README.md

 ## Description

 Congrats, you've got a few Bitcoin miners.
 It's all nice and dandy, but now you need to keep an eye on them to make sure they are always online and their valuable hashes are not wasted.
 This set of scripts is written to do just that.
-You run a monitor scipt non-stop and it keeps an eye on your mining units, your (private) pool and your Internet connection, and alerts you in case of any problems.
-The scripts should work on OSX and Linux (Windows users, move on).
+You run a monitor script non-stop and it keeps an eye on your mining units, your (private) pool and your Internet connection, and alerts you in case of any problems.
+The scripts should work on OSX and Linux.
+Windows users, just spend $30 on Raspberry Pi, it's so much fun.

 Initially, the scripts were used to manage an installation of Avalon miners, but they work just as well with any cgminer (or bfgminer) based device with known IP address and cgminer API enabled.
-It's been proven to work on such exotic devices as Raspberry Pi attached to Block Eruptor Blades as well as normal computers with FPGA or GPU attached.
-So, you can easily monitor all your mining zoo from one central location.
+It's been proven to work on such exotic devices as RPi attached to Block Eruptor Blades as well as normal computers with FPGA or GPU attached.
+So, you can easily monitor your mining zoo from one central location.

 ## Usage